haggen/asyncful/README.md

 Options are plain AJAX jQuery settings, see the docs: http://api.jquery.com/jQuery.ajax/

-But wait, you don't really have to set any options because Asyncful will use values set for `action` and `method` automagically.
-Also, it will assume that the response is a script and will evaluate it, so you don't have to worry with callbacks.
+But you don't really have to set any option because Asyncful will, automagically, guess those from form attributes.
+Plus, it will assume that the response is javascript and will evaluate it, so you don't have to worry with callbacks.
+Of course you can disable this feature by overwriting the `dataType` options and providing a callback.

-Just one thing; if your form has `enctype` attribute set to `multipart/form-data` it will **NOT** use AJAX settings, since it will rely on the old trick of using an `<iframe>` to submit the data (for compatibility).
+Beware that if your form has `enctype` set to `multipart/form-data` (as for uploading files) it will **NOT** use AJAX settings, since it will rely on the old trick of using an `<iframe>` to submit the data (for compatibility purposes).
+Once again it will assume that the response is javascript and you can disable it but simply providing a `complete` callback in options.